 Malaysia - frequent pirating of Singapore cash cow, well-armed

-Alaska - hefty oil reserves, unstoppable icebreaker ships
+Alaska - numerous oil reserves, icebreaker ships are slow but unstoppable

-Labrador - small but hardy crew, limited natural resources
+Labrador - small but tough crew, limited natural resources

-Newfoundland - expert seafarers, nearly impenetrable rocky shores
+Newfoundland - expert seadogs, nearly impenetrable rocky shores

-Iceland - endless geothermal energy, island defense but sparse population
+Iceland - endless geothermal energy, island defense, sparse population

-Sweden - hardy and resourceful men, numerous raw shipbuilding materials
+Sweden - intelligent and resourceful men, numerous raw materials

 The winning captain shall take home some piratey loot provided by the inland sea merchants of Nautical Landing.

 © 2010-2013 Let It Ride League.
 All Rights Reserved.
 Powered by Exemplate.